hef2204/FoodieFinder/README.md

 4. **Initialize the database**:

-    Run the `schema.sql` file to set up the database:
+    Run the `db.py` file to set up the database:

     ```sh
     flask shell